 Improved, user-friendly program schedule

-To help you navigate sessions, all sessions will be 1) assigned a primary and a secondary track (out of five: Content, Experience, Leadership, Strategy and Systems), and 2) labeled with several tags.
+To help you navigate sessions, all sessions will be 1) assigned a primary and a secondary track (out of five: Content, Experience, Strategy, Systems, Evaluation), and 2) labeled with several tags.
 These tags include practice related tags (e.g. AI, interpretation, social media, DAM, etc.) and event ones (e.g. Chatham House Rule, SIG-sponsored, etc.).
 You’ll also find ‘Session Outcomes’ listed on the program.
 Together we hope these changes help you curate your own conference schedule.

 You asked for it—get ready for Deep Dives